fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/FAQ.md

     https.proxyUser      Optional username for proxy authentication    someone https.proxyPassword  Optional proxy server password                secret

-These properties can be set with java args in your eclipse run configuration:
+These properties can be set with JVM args in your Eclipse run configuration:

     -Dhttps.proxyHost=web-proxy -Dhttps.proxyPort=8080 -Dhttps.proxyUser=someone
     -Dhttps.proxyPassword=secret ...

 If necessary, set this up in code by doing the following:

     System.setProperty("https.proxyHost", "web-proxy");